Lisa's Date with Density

 "Lisa's Date with Density" is the seventh episode of the eighth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on December 15, 1996.
 It was written by Mike Scully and directed by Susie Dietter.
 The episode sees Lisa develop a crush on Nelson Muntz.
 When they start dating and Lisa is unable to reform him, she ends their relationship.
-In the subplot, Homer uses an autodialer in a telemarketing scheme which annoys all of Springfield's residents.
+In the subplot, Homer uses an autodialer in a telemarketing scheme that annoys all of Springfield's residents.